Connection-Sabah/listing/README.md

 <pre>
-One Website to list them all, One Website to find them, One Website to bring them all and in the Internet bind them"
+One Website to list them all, One Website to find them, One Website to bring them all and in the Internet bind them
 </pre>

 Inspired by connections.my and connections.sg